ilyassKrem-dev/Portfolio/README.md

 ### About
-A personal website built using React & tailwindcss and some css since i didnt start using tailwindcss till half.
+A personal website built using React & tailwindcss and some css since i didnt start using tailwindcss untill i made half the site.

 ### Features
 - Simple design & focused content.